 - 10. You are expected to abide by all applicable copyright laws and licenses.
 Both University policies and the law expressly forbid the copying of software that has not been placed in the public domain and distributed as "Freeware" or "Shareware".
 Users are expected to abide by the requirements of shareware agreements.
 ITS will maintain University-wide site licenses. - 11.
 In order to avoid jeopardizing the University's tax-exempt status, do not use Pace I.T. facilities and services for personal financial gain or in connection with political activities, without prior written approval in each instance.
 Contact the CIO/Vice President of Information Technology (cio@pace.edu) for detailed information. - 12.
 Use appropriate standards of civility and common sense when using I.T. systems to communicate with other individuals.
-Do not use e-mail to transmit confidential information relative to personnel matters, internal investigations and litigation.
+Do not use e-mail to transmit confidential information relative to personnel matters, internal investigations and litigation or information containing Personally Identifiable Information such as Social Security Numbers, Bank Account Numbers, Credit Card Information and Health Information.
 When sending personal messages to other users, participating in a Chat Room discussion, posting on electronic bulletin boards or leaving a voice mail message, identify yourself as the sender.
 Using Pace's I.T. resources to harass, slur, embarrass or demean other individuals are explicitly prohibited. - 13.
 Be sensitive to the needs of others, and use only your fair share (what a reasonable person would consider fair) of computing, faxing, and telephone resources.
 For example, users of shared resources, such as the PCs in the Computer Resource Centers, should use these facilities for only the most essential tasks during periods of peak demand.
 Broadcasting non-critical messages to large numbers of individuals (spamming) and sending chain letters are examples of activities that cause network congestion and interfere with the work of others, and are prohibited.
 Use the available online and telephone company directories to look up the numbers yourself to save the University additional telephone service charges. - 14.
 Treat I.T. resources and electronic information as a valuable University resource.
 Protect your data and the systems you use.
-For example, back up your files regularly.
+For example, back up your files regularly. - 15.
 Set an appropriate password and change it regularly.
 Passwords should not be any easily remembered word or phrase.
-Select a random string of letters and numbers with a recommended length of at least 8 characters (if the system allows).
-More information about appropriate passwords can be found at the Password Security webpage.
-Make sure you understand the access privileges you have set for your files.
-Do not destroy or damage any I.T. equipment, networks or software.
-The willful introduction of computer code that compromises the integrity of a system, such as viruses and worms, into the Pace University computing environment or into other computing environments via Pace's network violates university standards and regulations.
-This may result in a range of penalties from termination of user access to Pace I.T. resources to expulsion/removal from the University. - 15.
-Stay informed about the Pace I.T. environment, as it is continually evolving to keep pace with academia and the demands of our students.
-Pace disseminates information in a variety of ways, including the ITS website, the Pace Home Page, logon messages, the IMO listsery, and online documentation regarding software policy and procedures; in published newsletters (e.g., Opportunitas, Pace Press, Paw Print, Pace Pulse); at meetings; and, in some cases, as announcements/memos mailed to departments/individuals.
-Users are responsible for staying informed about these changes and are expected to adapt to changes in the University I.T. environment. - 16.
-The following guidelines have been established regarding use of Web 2.0 Tools by Faculty and Staff: - a) Faculty and staff members may request a blog or wiki for use in conjunction with their work.
-The requestor will be the owner of the blog and assumes responsibilities as defined in this Appropriate Use Policy. - b) Faculty and staff members may also request group blogs or wikis.
-Group blogs can be used in courses, research, department websites, and collaborative projects. - c) Faculty and staff members may request additional Pace computer accounts for collaborators from other institutions for participation in Web 2.0 activities, and their use will be covered by this Appropriate Use Policy.